caktus/tequila-django/README.rst

 - ``local_project_dir`` **required if source_is_local**
 - ``extra_env`` **default:** empty dict
 - ``project_port`` **default:** 8000 - what port Django listens on
-- ``subproject`` **default:** ``false`` - for multiple project deploys, this can be set true for all but one project, so things that only need to be done once on the server can be skipped for all but one project.

 The ``extra_env`` variable is a dict of keys and values that is desired to be injected into the environment as variables, via the